sous-chefs/redisio/README.md

 ]
 ```

-#### Install redis and setup two instances, on the same server, on different ports, the second instance configuration file will be overwriten by chef
+#### Install redis and set up two instances, on the same server, on different ports, the second instance configuration file will be overwriten by chef

 ```ruby
 run_list *%w[